What's in your MailMaid?

 These are the four I use.
 There are others you can set up.

-training GMail™ as to which messages fall into which categories.
+If you are not using these today, I highly recommend you start using them and training GMail™ as to which messages fall into which categories.
 This will make a lot of your work easier.

 This article can help https://support.google.com/mail/answer/